 Their tips aren’t dog-specific, but France is one of the most dog-friendly countries in the world.
 Whether you plan on camping along your route or checking into more luxurious accommodations, you shouldn’t have much trouble finding places to stay.
 A number of lodging facilities are bike-friendly, too, offering early breakfast, bike lock-ups, etc. You may want to travel to your desired region and then pick a hotel to use as a home base, taking short trips from there each day.

 The Telegraph particularly recommends France’s numerous voies vertes – greenways created just for cyclists.
 Some offer a smooth surface, and some are rougher, but all are free of motorized vehicles.
 No tough climbs, either.

-It’s easy to take your bike on French trains – not always on the TGV high speed trains, however, and never on the Metro in Paris.
+It’s easy to take your bike on French trains – not always on the TGV high-speed trains, however, and never on the Metro in Paris.
 But you will want to check which trains your four-legged biker is allowed to ride, if you decide to go that route.

 Are you both ready to roll?

 Terrain plays a big role in bike safety, even when your pet isn’t part of the equation.
 The steeper or less smooth the ride, the harder it is.
 The same goes for distance, of course.
-Over-tiring yourself will take all the fun out of your trip, and over-tiring your dog could be very dangerous for her.
+Over-tiring yourself will take all the fun out of your trip, and over-tiring your dog could be very dangerous for them.